-Chase is offering a $100 bonus for new Chase Secure Banking℠ customers!
-Learn more about this Chase checking account and how to qualify for the $100 bank bonus!
+New Chase checking customers enjoy a $125 checking account bonus when you open a Chase Secure BankingSM account with qualifying transactions.
+Open online or at any Chase branch.
+Learn more about this Chase checking account and how to qualify for the $125 bank bonus!

 This post may contain affiliate links, meaning I get a commission at no cost to you if you decide to make a purchase through my links.
 Visit this page for more information.
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.